-First criteria: we need enormous courage to persist without a guarantee of a positive outcome.
+First criterion: we need enormous courage to persist without a guarantee of a positive outcome.
 Because I’m plugged into a renewable source of courage, I am a very hopeful optimistic confident person.
 So where does courage come from?

-Second criteria: we need resilient methods for making meaning in the midst of chaos.
+Second criterion: we need resilient methods for making meaning in the midst of chaos.
 The shortcomings of the old institutional media and the new networked media are collaborating to produce a freak wave of collective insanity.
 The popular votes for Brexit, Trump, Boaty McBoatface and Bolsonaro all illustrate the magnificent failures of our sense-making apparatus.

-Third criteria: people with life-supporting values need to grow our power to influence the distribution of resources.
+Third criterion: people with life-supporting values need to grow our power to influence the distribution of resources.
 Just 100 individual CEO’s are responsible for 70% of the world’s greenhouse gas emissions (source).
 The oligarchs are killing us.
 We need to get our hands on power of that magnitude, but it needs to be much more widely distributed and much more accountable.

 So my humble proposal needs to produce limitless courage, make meaning from chaos, and grow enough power to counterbalance the suicidal oligarchs currently in charge.
 No big deal 😅

 Finally, I believe that the core of this bio/socio/psycho/spiritual collapse is a metacrisis of relationship, it’s about how I relate to the different parts of myself, to other people, and to all the other creatures, life, spirit, etc on this planet.
 If that’s true, then my response must be relational first.
 This article is written in the first person singular: it’s all I, I, I. That’s a stylistic choice for creative freedom.
 However, that language obscures the reality that all of this action is conducted in the first person plural: there is always a “we” acting together, me and others.